Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 Social media marketing is the process of creating and posting content that you have customized for each social media network, to achieve a specific marketing goal, like promoting your brand, driving audience engagement, encouraging sign-ups for a service, or motivating users to make a purchase.

 Using social media platforms is a great way to generate awareness about your brand.
-In fact, a Nielsen Social Media Report revealed that, for at least 39% of social media users, finding out about products and services is an important reason for using a social network.
+In fact, according to a report by Oberlo, 54% of social media browsers use social media to research products.
 This finding suggests that, with over a billion users eager to discover new brands and their offerings, every business should take social media marketing seriously.

 Connection and engagement are at the heart of social media, and one of the greatest benefits of social media marketing for a business is the opportunity to interact with customers from all over the world.
 It’s never been easier to develop a community of dedicated fans who you can communicate with directly and who, once you win them over, will sing your brand’s praises to all their friends and followers.